How to measure productivity of remote employees and those working from home – 12 business leaders share their secrets

 If you have an understanding of what is expected and know how you are measuring success with the chosen KPI’s, it really then comes down to paying for results as opposed to time.

 For example, much of our marketing team works remotely.
-However, throughout a given month they have certain deliverable and KPI’s they need to increase.
+However, throughout a given month they have certain deliverables and KPI’s they need to increase.
 Like how many influencers we are working with and how many new users we have acquired that month.
 If those numbers are lacking, something is off, or someone is not doing their job well.

 For measuring our KPI’s we use different tools but our results are gathered all on one dashboard called Raventools.
 We have up to this point been very happy with the results and how our team works to grow our company.

 The last tip I would give to measure remote worker productivity is, either understand the task or job you need to be completed, or get some guidance on what the job entails.
-This way you can understand what the performance should look like, how many hours a job should take and so on.
+This way you can understand what the performance should look like, how many hours a job should take, and so on.

 The take away from these leaders is that measuring productivity of employee working from home or remotely is critical.
 But you have to do it in a way that’s meaningful to the business and makes employees feel good about it.